North Wilkes High School

-North Wilkes High School is a public school (grades 9–12) located in Hays, North Carolina.
-It is a part of the Wilkes County Schools system.
-The school's enrollment typically runs from 700 to 750 students.
-The school's district includes most of northern Wilkes County, including the communities of Traphill, Hays, McGrady, Mulberry, and a small portion of the town of North Wilkesboro.
+North Wilkes High School is a public high school located in Hays, North Carolina, serving grades 9–12 as part of the Wilkes County Schools system.
+The school's district includes much of northern Wilkes County, including the communities of Traphill, Hays, McGrady, Mulberry, and portions of North Wilkesboro.

-The original school building, built in the 1950s, was demolished in 2006.
-Several new classroom buildings were built; they are connected with enclosed hallways lined with student lockers.
-The new school buildings consist of three levels.
-Only one wing of the old school building remains; it includes the cafeteria.
+North Wilkes High School was established in 1956.
+Much of the original campus, built during the 1950s, was demolished in 2006 and replaced with newer classroom buildings connected by enclosed hallways lined with student lockers.
+Portions of the original structure remain in use, including the cafeteria and old gymnasium.

+The school is classified as a 3A school by the North Carolina High School Athletic Association (NCHSAA).
+Beginning with the 2025–26 school year, the NCHSAA expanded from four athletic classifications to eight classifications, resulting in North Wilkes being reclassified from 2A to 3A.

+Following the death of Wilkes County Schools superintendent Mark Byrd in 2026, Wesley Wood was named interim superintendent of the district.

+North Wilkes High School and the Wilkes County Schools district have consistently performed above state averages in several academic testing categories, including mathematics and English proficiency.

 Athletics

-The school mascots are the Vikings; the school's colors are Royal Blue, White, and Red.
-North Wilkes High School supports varsity teams for the following sports: cheerleading, men's/women's basketball, football, men's baseball, wrestling, women's softball, women's volleyball, men's/women's soccer, men's/women's tennis, cross country, track and field, and swimming.
+The school mascot is the Viking, and the school colors are Royal Blue, white, and red.
+North Wilkes High School supports varsity teams in the following sports: cheerleading, men's and women's basketball, football, men's baseball, wrestling, women's softball, women's volleyball, men's and women's soccer, men's and women's tennis, cross country, track and field, and swimming.

-North Wilkes competes has competed in the Mountain Valley 1A/2A conference and the 2a Foothills It is listed as a 2A school and competes in North Carolina.